-Christina is currently featured in our
+Christina was most recently featured in our 2019 Spotlight Exhibit.

 Christina Johnson was born in Johnstown, New York, a small town outside of Albany, New York.
 The State University of New York in Potsdam awarded Christina her Bachelor of Art in Studio Art and her State of New York Teaching Certification in the Area of Art in May of 2006.
 She continued her education at SUNY Potsdam, completing a research thesis pertaining to the integration of the arts into the regular classroom setting.
 She was awarded her Master of Science in Education for the area of Curriculum and Instruction in August of 2007.
 In 2009 Christina was accepted to the Graduate Painting and Drawing Program at Louisiana State University in 2009.
 She was awarded her Master of Fine Arts in Studio Art in 2011.
 Christina has taught foundational arts courses at Corning Community College and 171 Cedar Arts, and worked as the Museum Educator at the Arnot Art Museum.
 Christina works at The ARTS Council of the Southern Finger Lakes and maintains her studio practice in Corning, New York.